Harsger/ROOTpostprocessing/README.txt

  or exceeding the <lowThresh> <highThresh> (one or both can be omitted using %)

  if <nBins> is specified bin-value-spectrum is ranged to lowThresh to highThresh

+ at position of <thresholdfactor> or <writeOptions> additionally specifications
+  - 'skip'       no canvas is draw
+  - 'print'      spectrum and projections are saved as PDFs
+  - 'accumulate' projections are not averaged
+  - 'write'      bins, columns and rows deviating are written to text-files (all without quotes), options can be combined in single string (no whitespaces)

 ///////////////////////////////////////////////////////////////////////////////